 In the UK I enjoy a nice pint.
 Men generally drink pints and women drink half pints.
 In Spain most people drink cañas which are similar in size to a half pint.
 The reason why people drink cañas instead of pints is because they are smaller so the beer has less chance of getting warm before it has been finished.
 Fortunately, there is a larger glass called a jarra which is similar to a pint and, as the heat makes me doubly thirsty, I can polish off a jarra quicker than most people drink their caña.

 6. Barbaric food

 Although most food, especially the gastronomical choices found on the Mediterranean coastline, is absolutely wonderful, there are a few things that I have found a bit dodgy here in Spain.
 I once tried pig’s trotters in a restaurant which I was assured by friends was a delicacy.
 I expected something with a bit of meat on so I was dismayed when it arrived.
 First of all it actually looked like pig’s trotters with the form of a pig’s hoof clearly visible.
 Furthermore, rather than meat it was made up of gelatine which is basically some kind of posh fat.
 I think I took one mouthful but couldn’t continue.
 Snails are another thing I find hard to eat.
 Although similar in texture to a mussel, which I love, there is just something very wrong about putting something in your mouth that is essentially a slug in a shell.
 A visit to the supermarket can also be quite an ‘eye-opener’.
 Once I was looking at a pack of rabbit meat thinking I might try it when I noticed a couple of eyes amongst the meat.
-I can only assume people will actually eat the rabbit’s eyeballs.
+I can only assume these were there for people to eat along with the meat.

 7. Stale bread and no butter